 - How aware were you of the dominating presence of older poets?

 I’ve had a lot of support and encouragement from older poets.
 I never felt shut out or intimidated – although I’m aware that’s not the case for everyone.
 Grants, scholarships and mentoring were so vital while I was waitressing full time – they helped me keep writing.
 With the poetry community being so small, you end up meeting – or at least being in the same room as – your heroes quite early on.
 I only have positive feelings about these encounters.

 - What is your daily writing routine?

 I’m self employed and work from home so it’s a bit erratic.
 I don’t tend to get dressed – it feels like a waste of clothes.
-I’m pretty sure my neighbours/postman think I’m either depressed or a prostitute – maybe both.
+I’m pretty sure my neighbours/postman think I’m depressed.
 I drink a lot of tea.

 I read until I feel ready to write.
 On good writing days I’ll write through lunch until the evening without stopping.
 On bad days I’ll tidy, make elaborate lunches that take ages to prepare and scroll endlessly through twitter.

 If I’m working on a particular project or residency things tend to get a bit chaotic about a week before the deadline.
 I have to remember to leave the house occasionally.

 I guess I feel compelled to write and I’m not totally sure why.
 I’m less good at finishing poems though – so I need regular deadlines to motivate me to finish.